Corefinder89/Galenization/README.md

 2. Resizes the browser to a specific size.<br>
 3. Tests the layout with Galen specs.<br>

-In case the page is not directly accessible, Galen allows you to perform some operations on the website<br> first.
+In case the page is not directly accessible, Galen allows you to perform some operations on the website first.
 As it is based on Selenium all operations related to clicking, typing, injecting client-side<br> javascript can be done very easily.

-Galen specs is the language with which the specifications of responsiveness can be defined as per different<br>devices.
+Galen specs is the language with which the specifications of responsiveness can be defined as per different devices.
 The following code snippet will give an idea about how easy it is to implement the page specifications using Galen.

 ```
 = Main section =